History of virology: Pioneers

 Despite his other successes, Louis Pasteur (1822–1895) was unable to find a causative agent for rabies and speculated about a pathogen too small to be detected using a microscope.
 In 1884, the French microbiologist Charles Chamberland (1851–1931) invented a filter – known today as the Chamberland filter – that had pores smaller than bacteria.
 Thus, he could pass a solution containing bacteria through the filter and completely remove them from the solution.

 In 1876, Adolf Mayer, who directed the Agricultural Experimental Station in Wageningen, was the first to show that what he called "Tobacco Mosaic Disease" was infectious.
 He thought that it was caused by either a toxin or a very small bacterium.
-Later, in 1892, the Russian biologist Dmitry Ivanovsky (1864–1920) used a Chamberland filter to study what is now known as the tobacco mosaic virus.
+Later, in 1892, Russian biologist Dmitri Ivanovsky (1864–1920) used a Chamberland filter to study what is now known as the tobacco mosaic virus.
 His experiments showed that crushed leaf extracts from infected tobacco plants remain infectious after filtration.
 Ivanovsky suggested the infection might be caused by a toxin produced by bacteria, but did not pursue the idea.

 In 1898, the Dutch microbiologist Martinus Beijerinck (1851–1931), a microbiology teacher at the Agricultural School in Wageningen repeated experiments by Adolf Mayer and became convinced that filtrate contained a new form of infectious agent.
-He observed that the agent multiplied only in cells that were dividing and he called it a contagium vivum fluidum (soluble living germ) and re-introduced the word virus.
-Beijerinck maintained that viruses were liquid in nature, a theory later discredited by the American biochemist and virologist Wendell Meredith Stanley (1904–1971), who proved that they were in fact, particles.
+He observed that the agent multiplied only in cells that were dividing and he called it a contagium vivum fluidum (soluble living germ).
+Beijerinck maintained that his contagious fluid was liquid in nature, a theory later discredited by the American biochemist and virologist Wendell Meredith Stanley (1904–1971), who proved that they were in fact, particles.
 In the same year, 1898, Friedrich Loeffler (1852–1915) and Paul Frosch (1860–1928) passed the first animal virus through a similar filter and discovered the cause of foot-and-mouth disease.

 The first human virus to be identified was the yellow fever virus.
 In 1881, Carlos Finlay (1833–1915), a Cuban physician, first conducted and published research that indicated that mosquitoes were carrying the cause of yellow fever, a theory proved in 1900 by commission headed by Walter Reed (1851–1902).
 During 1901 and 1902, William Crawford Gorgas (1854–1920) organised the destruction of the mosquitoes' breeding habitats in Cuba, which dramatically reduced the prevalence of the disease.
 Gorgas later organised the elimination of the mosquitoes from Panama, which allowed the Panama Canal to be opened in 1914.
 The virus was finally isolated by Max Theiler (1899–1972) in 1932 who went on to develop a successful vaccine.